Vadskye/Rise/docs/standard_effects.md

 * Modifiers
   * +4 levels gives +5d and full power instead of half power

+#### Spells: Autoattack

+* Rank 1
+  * 1d8 damage as a non-action vs creatures in a Medium radius that made you lose HP (Deep)
+  * 1d8 damage as a non-action vs adjacent creatures if you lose HP (Deep)
+* Rank 3
+  * 2d6 damage as a non-action vs creatures that attacked you in melee (Deep)
+  * r1 debuff condition in Small radius as non-action, crit = remove twice, once per creature (Deep)
+* Rank 4
+  * 2d8 damage as a minor action vs one creature in short range (Deep)
+  * Strike with -3 accuracy and no power as a minor action (Deep)
+* Rank 6
+  * 2d10 damage as a minor action vs everything in Small radius (Deep)
+* Rank 7
+  * r2 debuff condition in Small radius as non-action, once per creature (Deep)

 ### Pure debuff

 #### Spells: Single-target debuff